Orders and enforcement (COVID-19)

 If you have questions or concerns about workplace health and safety, contact the Ministry of Labour, Training and Skills Development or call Public Health Sudbury & Districts at 705.522.9200 (toll-free 1.866.522.9200) or use our COVID-19 information request form.
 For questions regarding openings or the impacts to your business or employment, call the Stop the Spread Business Information Line at 1.888.444.3659 (Government of Ontario).

 Learn more about:

 - guidance for workplaces

 - your right to refuse unsafe work (Ministry of Labour, Training and Skills Development)

 (new: September 19, 2020) Unmonitored and private social gatherings are groups of up to 10 people indoors and 25 people outdoors.
-Unlike social circles, in social gatherings you must keep 2 metres distance from each other.
+In social gatherings you must keep 2 metres distance from each other.
 Masks or face coverings are required if 2 metres distance can’t be kept up.

-- Participants at all gatherings, unless in the same social circle (up to 10 people), must maintain two-metres distance apart.
+- Participants at all gatherings, unless with people living in their own household , must maintain two-metres distance apart.